javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 ## Other Setup
 This tutorial assumes you will be using the Gradle build tool in order to build your project.
-Without Gradle you can alternatively use the build scripts provided in the sample repository to automate some of the build process.
+Without Gradle you can alternatively use the build scripts provided in the sample repository to automate some of the build process, however these tools aren't as feature rich or robust as the Gradle plugin covered here.
+The Gradle plugin is built and maintained by Google.

 To see all of this code in action and skip the tutorial, you can alternatively clone the repository [here.](https://github.com/The-Funk/serving-protobuf-with-javalin)

 ## Application Structure

 The Javalin application is fairly simple however we will both generate and utilize Protobuf within the same scope of work.
 Some best practices recommend creating a separate directory structure for generated files, in our case we'll keep things simple and store our generated Java classes in a folder under our src directory.